View the Fact Sheet for more details. [PDF]

 Adults living with disabilities Aktion Club is the only community service club that provides these members opportunities to become integrated in their communities while developing initiative and leadership skills.

 Global results The Eliminate Project: Kiwanis eliminating maternal/neonatal tetanus, is Kiwanis’ global campaign for children, announced in June 2010.
 Today in 38 countries around the world, one newborn dies every 9 minutes from tetanus.
 That’s equivalent to 160 newborns every single day.
-By partnering with UNICEF, Kiwanis will bridge the funding gap and provide 387 million vaccine doses to 129 million mothers and their future babies, effectively eliminating maternal/neonatal tetanus from the Earth by the year 2015.
+By partnering with UNICEF, Kiwanis will bridge the funding gap and provide 387 million vaccine doses to 129 million mothers and their future babies, effectively eliminating maternal/neonatal tetanus from the Earth.

 In its first global campaign for children, the Worldwide Service Project for IDD, Kiwanis worked to virtually eliminate iodine deficiency disorders (IDD), the leading preventable cause of mental retardation.
 Today, about 70 percent of the people in the developing world have access to iodized salt, and UNICEF has hailed this project as one of the greatest public health triumphs of the 20th century.